sass/sass/doc-src/SASS_CHANGELOG.md

 * Fix some edge cases where redundant selectors were emitted when using `@extend`.

+* Fix a bug where comma-separated lists with interpolation could lose elements.

 ## 3.2.7

 * The \{Sass::Script::Functions#index `index`} and \{Sass::Script::Functions#zip